NUNP 401. Development and Health Promotion in Children and Adolescents. 3 Units.

 NUNP 432.
 Common & Acute Health Problems of the Adult and Older Adult.
 5 Units.

-This course introduces the common and acute health problems occurring across the adult life span.
-A problem-oriented approach is used with emphasis on the biological, psychological, social, and cultural aspects of care.
-Pathophysiology, pharmacology, assessment, and diagnostic strategies specific to the acute and common problems of adults and older adults will be included.
-Nursing strategies used to enhance, maintain, and restore health will be emphasized.
+This course will introduce the common and acute health problems occurring across the adult life span.
+A problem-oriented approach will be used with emphasis on the biological, psychological, social, and cultural aspects of care.
+Advanced assessment, and diagnostic reasoning strategies specific to the acute and common problems of adults and older adults will be included.
+Principles of pathophysiology and pharmacology will be incorporated.
+Advanced practice nursing strategies to enhance, maintain, and restore health will be emphasized.

 Prereq: NURS 453, NURS 459 and NUNP 410.
 Prereq or Coreq: NURS 430.